tfmorris/Names/README.md

 * _givenname\_ancestry.txt_ and _surname\_ancestry.txt_ contain the positively-labeled
 pairs from Ancestry's labeled data.

+* _givenname\_behindthename.txt_ contains a set of related givennames graciously donated by [BehindTheName.com](http://www.behindthename.com), an excellent resource for understanding how given names are related.
+In particular, the file lists all given names that are one "hop" away from the specified name in the "Family tree" view at BehindTheName, are of the same gender, and are not an ancient or medieval name.

 * _givenname\_nicknames.txt_ contains a set of nicknames.

 * _givenname\_werelate.txt_ and _surname\_werelate.txt_ contain name pairs given by